blundergat-155/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-thirdline: display the third line of a file
 7-file: creates a file with a ridiculously long name with the words "Best School" typed within it
 8-cwd_stat: display the state of the current working directory
+9-duplicate_last_line: duplicates the last line of the iacta file